Path-based Algebraic Foundations of Graph Query Languages: Conclusions and future work

 \section{Conclusions and future work}

 One of the key characteristics of graph queries is the ability to return paths instead of relations.
 Future versions of graph query languages, defined as part of the ISO/IEC standardization activities, will be able to manipulate paths and to ensure composability of queries.
 Our work is a considerable milestone towards this direction by providing a graph algebra that lays the foundations of composable graph queries.
-Such an algebra contains fundamental operators as in Codd's relational algebra but goes significantly beyond them by defining recursive operators and coverage of path modes of standard graph query languages.
+Such an algebra contains fundamental operators as in Codd's relational algebra but goes significantly beyond them by defining recursive operators and coverage of path modes (selectors and restrictors) defined in GQL and SQL/PGQ.
 The latter are defined by specifying grouping, order by and projection operators on path variables.
 Our work is accompanied by a parser implementing the algebraic operators.

 Our work paves the way to further research on graph query algebraic optimizations leading to efficient implementations of graph query engines.
 While current graph databases including open-source and commercial ones are adding features from the standards (GQL and SQL/PGQ), they also need to provide internals for logical and physical plans inspired by a formal algebraic framework, as the one proposed in our paper.